-There is an ongoing debate whether it makes sense to buy a life insurance for your kids.
+There is an ongoing debate whether it makes sense to buy a life insurance for the kids.

 Many experts in the industry don’t seem to quite agree.
-While it is ultimately your decision, it pays to understand the two sides of the coin on this matter.
+While it is ultimately the decision of the parents, it pays to understand the two sides of the coin on this matter.

 On one hand, an advisor claimed that children don’t need it because they don’t have their own income, a point that is surprisingly narrow-minded.